danskernesdigitalebibliotek/ddb-material-list/README.md

 ### Continuous integration ###

 Github Actions runs tests and checks when new code is pushed.
-The [act](https://github.com/nektos/act) tool can be used to run them locally. `Act` will ask for a `CODECOV_TOKEN`, just provide an empty one.

 ### Achitecture overview ###